 State House Public Tours

-Written by Editor on 31st May 2022
+Written by Editor on 16th October 2024

 State House Public Tours

-Built in 1910, the State House is one of Victoria’s best-known colonial buildings.
-Within its grounds is the hillside grave of Jean Baptiste Quéau de Quincy, an 18th-century governor who is mostly remembered today for the legendary ease with which he surrendered the colony to a passing British ship.
 The seat of the President of Seychelles, the white-washed State House comes with a lengthy balcony and is surrounded by established tropical landscaped gardens.
 This included a Coco de Mer palm, which was not grown initially at State House, as the species is endemic to Praslin and Curieuse.
 Visitors also came across a giant tortoise pen and were given a chance to feed its inhabitants, by their caretaker.

 The most prominent grave is that of Chevalier Jean-Baptiste Queau de Quincy who was the Commandant and Civil Agent of Seychelles from 1793 to 1811